Two Guys & a Map

 The next morning we made our way out of the city onto Long Island and drove out to see DC's parents and sister.
 We spent much of the day visiting with them before heading for Shea Stadium to see the Mets play the Cincinnati Reds.

 * ”Sometimes you win.
 Sometimes you lose.
 Sometimes it rains.”
-(Ebby Calvin “Nook” LaLoosh)
+(Ebby Calvin “Nuke” LaLoosh)

 Ebby Calvin “Nook” LaLoosh is a character played by Tim Robbins and he uttered those words in the best baseball movie ever, 'Bull Durham.'
 In all our years of going on Two Guys trips, we’d been rained on a few times, but never rained out.
 It was drizzling Friday morning and that had turned into a shower by the afternoon but the weather report called for a window of no rain in the evening, right about the time the game was to be played.
 So we headed off to Shea Stadium, confident that we’d be seeing baseball.